formewp/forme-base/README.md

 ## Workspaces

-NPM Workspaces enables us to install node packages and run asset builds from the server root across all plugins and themes, or more specifically, those whose directory name end with `-plugin` and `-theme` respectively (as is default for Forme), and that have a `package.json` with any necessary npm commands defined.
+[npm Workspaces](https://docs.npmjs.com/cli/v10/using-npm/workspaces) allow us to install node packages and run asset builds from the server root across all plugins and themes, or more specifically, those whose directory name end with `-plugin` and `-theme` respectively (as is default for Forme), and that have a `package.json` with any necessary npm commands defined.
 The main `node_modules` directory should be in the root repo directory.

 One thing to bear in mind is that this all runs naively, so if you have some third party plugin or theme installed whose directory name ends in `-plugin` or `-theme` that contains `npm` scripts, they _will_ run, which you might not want.
 Have a look at `package.json` if you need to change the configuration.